jesperhoy/VueJSWebForms/README.md

 See [car.vue](sample-web-site/car.vue) as an example.

-For now, the .vue file `<script>` section will only be included in the rendered JavaScript when the control's
+The .vue file `<script>` section will only be included in the rendered JavaScript when rendering for Vue.js (not Vue Light).
-    `VueLight` attribute set to false (or is not present).

 ## License